zendesk/demo_apps/Bestpractices.md

     }
   }
 ```

+* When [creating a ticket in telephony apps](https://support.zendesk.com/entries/24539263#topic_o32_xv1_sk), be sure that you're setting the via_id to 44 (voicemail), 45 (inbound call), or 46 (outbound call) depending on the type of call.
+This ensures that Zendesk admins and agents are able to properly report on these tickets within Zendesk.

 * Cleanup.
 We have life-cycle events for App deactivation and removal, `app.deactivate` and `app.willDestroy` respectively.
 The intent for these events, and a general best practice, is to cleanup anything that your App might have set up that is no longer needed and might impact on performance of Lotus/other Apps.
 A prime candidate for cleanup would be intervals you've created via `setInterval` or `setTimeout` (worth noting that App Developers should always store a reference to an ID returned from either of the above methods so as to be able to call `clearInterval` or `clearTimeout`.